 Just a little caveat here, these aren’t the only marketing analytics that drive ROI — certainly, a bunch of analytical metrics contributes to ROI.
 I’m simply focusing on those that come into play throughout the customer journey.

-Marketing analytics that drive ROI in the customer relationship
+Marketing analytics that drives ROI in the customer relationship

 Today then, let’s move on to the last 2 elements of the marketing funnel — customer relationship management and retention.